9 Tips to help professional conference organizers win more business

 As a professional meeting organizer, you don’t always have control over the ebbs and flows of your work.
 However, don’t let this stop you from setting aside regular chunks of time to invest in yourself and your business.
 All the leaders in this industry do it.

 Events for professional event organizers are also a must for professional development.
-We’d love to welcome you to our annual conference, AirTime 2023, in London, Las Vegas, Brisbane, or virtually this October.
+We’d love to welcome you to our annual conference, AirTime 2024, in Amsterdam, Washington DC, Las Angeles, Brisbane, or virtually starting this October.
 It’s shaping up to be an exciting line-up of sessions led by industry experts, thought leaders, and of course, our very own product and development teams.

 7. Spend the right amount of time on your business